 Bruce never welcomed someone modifying his plan, but in this case, Lois was saving them time by eliminating unnecessary steps.
 He could hardly complain about that.
 So he grunted, and she sat down in front of his laptop.
 She took a keychain out of her purse and inserted what appeared to be a crystal fob into the USB port.
 The screen lit up into a Fortress of Solitude interface.
 She pulled up the queued articles and the archived notes and started to read.

 Psychobat watched through Bruce’s eyes, fascinated by her casual ease with a system the most arrogant members of the Justice League still approached with reverence.
-Of course Selina was just as home in the Batcave he told himself.
+Of course Selina was just as at home in the Batcave he told himself.
 Did that mean there were even greater levels of proprietary familiarity ahead after she became his wife?
 Probably not, his more sensible half decided.
 Selina was a cat and instinctively settled in where she was welcome.
 The wedding was a formality, catching up on paper with a situation that already existed for years.

 Wayne Manor was both better and worse than Metropolis.
 Selina knew her own closet, obviously, and she cared less about having an outfit for every conceivable event as she did having the gear for every conceivable break-in.
 Whatever she might want to get into—or more particularly whatever Batman might want her to get into—could require some piece of specialized equipment, and a leather backpack was filling up with a bewildering array of black boxes, atomizers, rolls of reflective tape, rolls of reflective foil, lenses, gels, wave cancellation discs and thermal neutralizer pads.
 In the hopes of moving things along, Clark made the unpardonable observation that, since he was involved in the case, he could probably help out on one of these theoretical future break-ins.
 You know, providing heat or cold as needed, zapping a camera without a special gizmo, or just looking through a wall to determine if… He never finished the sentence.